casstanje/casstanje-shell/README.md

 - Powerprofile wheel doesn't update correctly, and glitches out sometimes.
 It works as it should, but visually... not so much
 - Notifications are still shown in the menu even when dnd is on
 ### Others
-- Greetd support, with theming that follows the system flavor using nwg-hello
+- Implement the catppuccin sddm theme, which should also follow the system flavor
 - User icon using AccountService instead of my "custom" "implementation"

 ## FAQ